 Please arrive 15 minutes early to fill out new patient forms.

-Your first visit you should expect an evaluation of your present physical condition beginning with a thorough history, initial observations of your overall movement and posture, detailed measurements of your range of motion, strength, and functional impairments.
+During your first visit we will conduct an evaluation of your present physical condition.
+This will include a thorough history, initial observations of your overall movement and posture, and detailed measurements of your range of motion, strength, and functional impairments.

 WHO WILL ADMINISTER MY TREATMENT SESSIONS?

 Only a licensed physical therapist or licensed physical therapist assistant will administer your care.
 We do not utilize aides or physical therapy assistants.
 All of your care will be administered by the same individual who initially evaluated you.
 The only exceptions to this occur when alternative coverage is provided during a therapist’s personal time off, or when you are co-treated to accommodate your schedule or best address your physical needs.

 HOW OFTEN AND HOW LONG WILL I NEED TREATMENT?

-After a thorough initial evaluation the physical therapist should be able to give you a fair approximation of how frequent and for what duration you will need to be seen in order to achieve the stated goals.
+After a thorough initial evaluation the physical therapist will give you a fair approximation of how frequently and for what duration you will need to be seen in order to achieve the stated goals.
 Patients are often seen 2 to 3 times weekly for 4-6 weeks and then a formal re-evaluation of progress is conducted.